wp-plugins/football-pool/readme.txt

 = Wow, there are a lot of options.
 Do I need to change them? = You can, but it's not necessary.
 With default settings the plugin should be fine.
 You can play around with the options before you start the pool.

+= Do you have a theme that I can use with the plugin? = No. I'm not a designer, so I don't have the skills to make one.

 = I installed the plugin, but there are no matches.
 What happened? = Since version 2.0.0 the plugin does not add the matches on install.
 But it does contain an example match schedule as an exported csv file.
 Go to the Matches admin page and do an import of a schedule file ("Bulk change match schedule").